 - Why do people with asthma need to go to hospital?

-- How to reduce your chances of ending up in hospital
+- How to avoid ending up in hospital

 - What will happen in hospital?

-- How long will you stay in hospital?
+- How long will you need to stay in hospital?

 While you’re on the general ward in hospital you’ll continue to be given reliever medicine either with a nebuliser, or an inhaler.
 You may be given steroid tablets to reduce the inflammation in your lungs.

-Your time on the ward is all about recovery.
-The doctors and nurses on the ward will continue to monitor your progress, gradually weaning you off the emergency medicines you needed when you first came into hospital, and regularly checking your peak flow to see how well you’re recovering.
+The doctors and nurses will continue to monitor your progress, gradually lowering the amount of emergency medicines you needed when you first came into hospital, and regularly checking your peak flow to see how well you’re recovering.
 You may also have further tests such as blood tests and chest X-rays.

-If you’ve come to the ward from the intensive care unit (ICU), then an ICU nurse will usually check in on you while you remain in hospital.
-You might also be seen by a physiotherapist who will give you exercises to help strengthen all your breathing muscles so you can breathe well on your own again, and avoid the risk of lung infections.
+If you’ve come to the ward from ICU, then an ICU nurse will usually check in on you while you stay in hospital.
+You may also be seen by a physiotherapist who will give you exercises to help strengthen all your breathing muscles and help you to control your breathing pattern so that you can breathe well on your own again, and avoid the risk of lung infections.

 The NHS website has more information on what to expect in hospital, along with advice to help make it more comfortable.

-Every hospital will have its own discharge policy, but there are established standards for asthma care both in the hospital and after discharge.
+Every hospital will have its own discharge policy, but there are also asthma guidelines outlining what should happen when you leave hospital after an asthma attack:

-Having to go to hospital for your asthma can be a wake-up call and a reminder to check how well you’re managing your asthma.
-One in six people who are admitted to hospital for an asthma attack need to return to hospital within just two weeks.
-You can cut this risk by:
+Having to go to hospital for your asthma can be a wake-up call, and a reminder to check how well you’re managing your asthma.

 Getting emotional support